x

 CANTON, Ohio — Two Canton officers who were involved in the April death of Frank Tyson, who died while in police custody, have been charged with reckless homicide, according to inmate records from the Stark County Sheriff's Office.

 The records show Camden Burch and Beau Schoenegge, both 24, were booked into the Stark County Jail on Friday.
-These developments come as Stark County Prosecuting Attorney Kyle Stone is set to announce the results of a grand jury investigation into Tyson's death at a press conference on Saturday.
+Stark County Prosecuting Attorney Kyle L. Stone confirmed the indictment for reckless homicide — a third-degree felony — in a press conference Saturday afternoon.

 Sources tell 3News Burch and Schoenegge will remain in custody until at least Monday, when they will be in court for a bond hearing.
 3News is working to confirm more details of the charges with prosecutors.